csswizardry/csswizardry.github.com/_posts/2011-07-31-borders-on-responsive-images.md

 wordpress_id: 2981
 categories:
 - Web Development
-tag:
+tags:
+  - CSS
   - Images
-- Responsive web design
+  - Mobile
 ---

 This is a quick-tip type post, nothing major but a simple and effective tip for getting responsive borders on responsive images in your responsive designs.